MrSaighnal/mrsaighnal.github.io/_posts/2019-04-26-bank-walkthrough.md

 ~~~
 root@kali:~/dirsearch# python3 dirsearch.py -u bank.htb -e * -w /usr/share/wordlists/dirbuster/directory-list-lowercase-2.3-medium.txt
 ~~~
-let me analyze the command:
+Let me analyze the command:
 - **-u bank.htb** for specifying the Host
 - **-e \*** for the extentions (we set ALL)
 - **-w /usr/share/wordlists/dirbuster/directory-list-lowercase-2.3-medium.txt** for the wordlist, i preferred to use the biggest wordlist for being sure

-That's the result
+This was the result.

 ~~~
 [15:06:44] Starting: